 We have ramped up the physical therapy sessions and asking for two sessions/week whenever we can get on their schedule.
 We had a follow-up visit with our neurologist in Maine, and he didn’t realize that we were not doing speech therapy yet.
 We have tried to find a speech therapist but haven’t been unable to find a practice in Maine that can treat Will.
 We have heard, ‘we don’t have what we need at this practice to provide therapy.’
 Early Intervention therapy (for children under 3 years) in some states provide therapies in the home, but Maine does not.
 Maine’s Early Intervention program has adopted a “coaching model” but does not provide direct care to children…this has been a huge source of frustration for myself and many other families.

-Our neurologist called a practice in Portland that provides augmentative speech therapy with children and asked the provider to start seeing Will.
-Typically children 3 years and older start this type of speech therapy in a developmental preschool setting.
-In the meantime, Will needs the therapy to work on the building blocks of communication.
-It has been 21 months since we started Early Intervention here in Maine and we are finally getting plugged into speech therapy.
+Our neurologist called a practice in Portland that provides augmentative speech therapy evaluations for children and asked the provider to see Will.
+Typically children 3 years and older start this type of speech (assisted and augmentative) therapy in a developmental preschool setting.
+In the meantime, Will needs therapy to work on the building blocks of communication.
+It has been 21 months since we started Early Intervention here in Maine and we are finally getting plugged into a practice that can appropriately evaluate Will’s communication needs.
 It would be ideal for Will to get some of his intensive therapies at the same place.
 Ideally, I’d like to find two therapies in the same building (OT and Speech).
 We may have to drive 45 minutes for combined therapies, I’m waiting to learn more about the practices in Southern Maine.

 Will enjoys when we take his hands and explore with him.
 At a restaurant, he likes when I grab a crayon and color while bringing his hands along for the activity.
 He cannot grasp an object by himself anymore; the neurological insult robbed motor planning from him.
 He likes when we fill the dump truck with colorful items and then dump them on the floor.
 He also likes it when I put a snack in his hand and help him reach his mouth.
 The delight he exudes when he takes a bite catches us both by surprise.
 For Christmas, Will is going to get fat crayons and a sketchbook!